 6. Social media marketing: What do you think of our current social media presence?
 What would you improve?

-What to look for: Attention to detail and plenty of suggestions.
+What to look for: Attention to detail, familiarity with new social media trends, and plenty of suggestions.

-7. Content marketing: What is a recent piece of content that has stood out to you?
+7. Content marketing: What is the recent piece of content that has stood out to you?

 What to look for: An on-trend example that highlights what’s happening with content at the present time.

-8. Marketing analyst: Name an insight or trend that you see happening in our industry right now?
+8. PPC marketing: Name an insight or trend that you see happening in digital advertising.

-What to look for: A person who can make big data sound simple.
+What to look for: A person who can make effective creative decisions based on analytics.

 9. What kind of management style do you generally prefer?